 Using headphones or headsets can eliminate echo issues by isolating audio and preventing sound from being picked up by microphones.
 Headphones and headsets achieve sound isolation by forming a physical barrier between the sound source and the microphone, thereby preventing sound from being detected by the microphone.

 In addition to providing sound isolation, headphones and headsets can also enhance your audio experience by delivering high-quality sound directly to your ears.
 When selecting headphones or headsets, consider factors such as comfort, sound quality, and noise cancellation to ensure the best audio experience and effective echo elimination.
+You can also share a link to an audio sample before and after using headphones to compare the difference and demonstrate the reduction of echo.

 Adjusting audio settings